aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/050_databases/010_rds_database_reboot/_index.en.md

 If all went "well" the status of the database in the RDS console should have changed from "Available" to "Rebooting"

-{{< img "review-1-rds-1.en.png" "Review ASG" >}}
+{{< img "review-1-rds-2.en.png" "Review ASG" >}}

 and back to "Available".

-{{< img "review-1-rds-2.en.png" "Update ASG" >}}
+{{< img "review-1-rds-1.en.png" "Update ASG" >}}

 However, even though your database failed over successfully, your script should have locked up during the failover - no more updates to your data and it didn't recover even after the DB successfully failed over.
-Discoveries like this are exactly why we are using Fault Injectio Simulator!
+Discoveries like this are exactly why we are using Fault Injection Simulator!

 ## Learning and Improving